manasesjesus/c8y_microservice-nodejs/README.md

 *   Local Docker installation
 *   An account on [cumulocity.com](https://cumulocity.com).
 Create a free trial to test this example.
-*   A Slack app, channel and appropriate credentials
+*   Slack channel, app and OAuth token

 ### Build